 Lakeside School's financial aid program draws its inspiration and context from the school's mission statement and admissions policy, both of which define the school's work with intellectually capable young people and the community in which this work takes place.
+The financial aid program follows national standards set by the National Association of Independent Schools and School & Student Services (NAIS SSS).

-The financial aid program exists to enable the full implementation of the admissions policy, ensuring access to the most qualified students by addressing the need for financial assistance as an obstacle to admission, re-enrollment, and/or full participation in the Lakeside program.
+The financial aid program exists to enable the full implementation of the admissions policy, ensuring access to the most qualified students by addressing the need for financial assistance as an obstacle to admission, reenrollment, and/or full participation in the Lakeside program.

 The director of admissions and financial aid oversees financial aid in consultation with the school's financial aid committee.
-Assistance is based on Lakeside's financial resources, allocated funds, and documented family need, which are reassessed annually.
+Assistance is based on Lakeside's financial resources, allocated funds, and documented family need, which are assessed annually.
 The confidentiality of information provided by families is carefully maintained.